Yakiv Smolii: National Bank of Ukraine

-On March 2, 2018, in the interview for Interfax portal Yakiv Smolii noted that the NBU prepared a renewal of the development strategy of the financial sector of Ukraine (in particular, for the time period 2020-2025).
+On March 2, 2018, in the interview for Interfax portal Smolii noted that the NBU prepared a renewal of the development strategy of the financial sector of Ukraine (in particular, for the time period 2020-2025).
 In addition, for the first time, a strategy of the National Bank of Ukraine was developed.
 It sets goals for the regulator in the medium run.
 The NBU has set 7 target benchmarks: the NBU plans to focus on resuming loan origination and a smooth transition to free capital movement in addition to the mandate, determined by the law on the NBU, to support low and stable inflation and ensure the stability and efficiency of the banking system.
 New tasks were also defined: ensuring the effective regulation of the entire financial sector and the development of financial inclusion.